zcao/Bootcamp/Bootcamp.md

 Console.WriteLine("***********************");
 ```

-But it doesn't stretch well when you want to print different number for starts, or when I need 10023 starts, it's just hard to count.
+But it doesn't stretch well when you want to print different number for starts, or when I need 10023 stars, it's just hard to count.

 The right way is :